dscripka/openWakeWord/README.md

 pip install openwakeword
 ```

-To (optionally) use [Speex](https://www.speex.org/) noise suppresion on Linux systems to improve performance in noisy environments, install the Speex dependencies and then the pre-built Python package (see the assets [here](https://github.com/dscripka/openWakeWord/releases/tag/v0.1.1) for all .whl versions), adjusting for your python version and system architecture as needed.
+To (optionally) use [Speex](https://www.speex.org/) noise suppression on Linux systems to improve performance in noisy environments, install the Speex dependencies and then the pre-built Python package (see the assets [here](https://github.com/dscripka/openWakeWord/releases/tag/v0.1.1) for all .whl versions), adjusting for your python version and system architecture as needed.

 ```
 sudo apt-get install libspeexdsp-dev pip install https://github.com/dscripka/openWakeWord/releases/download/v0.1.1/speexdsp_ns-0.1.2-cp38-cp38-linux_x86_64.whl
 ```

-Many thanks to [TeaPoly](https://github.com/TeaPoly/speexdsp-ns-python) for their Python wrapper of the Speex noise supression libraries.
+Many thanks to [TeaPoly](https://github.com/TeaPoly/speexdsp-ns-python) for their Python wrapper of the Speex noise suppression libraries.

 For quick local testing, clone this repository and use the included [example script](examples/detect_from_microphone.py) to try streaming detection from a local microphone. **Important note!** The model files are stored in this repo using [git-lfs](https://git-lfs.com/); make sure it is installed on your system and if needed use `git-lfs fetch --all` to make sure the the models download correctly.